We all know that smoking is bad for our health, but do you know the benefits you’ll experience after quitting smoking?

 Studies show that half of all long-term smokers die earlier than their counterparts from smoking-related diseases, such as lung cancer and heart disease.

-But, it’s also been discovered that men who stop smoking before they turn 30 can add 10 years onto their life and for those who quit age 60 can add 3 years.
+But, it’s also been discovered that men who stop smoking before they turn 30 can add 10 years onto their life, and those who quit at age 60 can add 3 years.

 It’s never too late!